fedepiro96/APAD-project/README.md

          d = json.load(f)

+## Building the graphs
-## Building the graphs: file benci-pirona.py https://github.com/fedepiro96/APAD-project/blob/master/benci-pirona.py
+Next steps are reported in the file benci-pirona.py https://github.com/fedepiro96/APAD-project/blob/master/benci-pirona.py

 - Build the graph of provinces P using NetworkX.
   - Each node corresponds to a city and two cities a and b are connected by an edge if the following holds: if x,y is the position of a, then b is in position z,w with z in [x-d,x+d] and w in [y-d, y+d], with d=0.8.
 The graph is symmetric.
 Use the latitude and longitude information available in the files to get the position of the cities.
 This task can be done in several ways.
 Use the one you think is more efficient.